neuronest/food-recognition-azureml/README.md

 # Food recognition

+This project is also discussed in french directly in our website: https://neuronest.net/classification-de-plats/.

 ## Documentation <a name="documentation"></a>

 **Food recognition** is a end-to-end Data Science project that aims to classify types of dishes with their photographs, using Deep Convolutional Neural Network. <br>